 Recording and reviewing a video of your speeches and presentations is one such activity.

-And now that virtually everyone has a smart phone with a video camera built in — well, there’s really no excuses for not using this fantastic tool for public speaking performance improvement.
+And now that virtually everyone has a smart phone with a video camera built in — well, there are really no excuses for not using this tool for public speaking performance improvement.